softage0/conference-central/README.md

 ## Design Choices - Session and Speaker Implementation
-Session functionality is organized by the following classes:
+**Session** functionality is organized by the following classes:

-* Session(ndb.Model): NDB kind that would be saved in Google Datastore
+* Session(ndb.Model): NDB kind that will be saved in Google Datastore
     * name = ndb.StringProperty(required=True)
     * highlights = ndb.StringProperty()
     * speaker = ndb.StringProperty()        **speaker is simply implemented as String property.**